Exciting 14-Day Northern Lights Package Tour of the Ring Road with Snaefellsnes & Reykjavik

 The distance from the Keflavik Airport to Reykjavik is around 31 miles (51 kilometers), taking nearly an hour.

-You could stop at the Blue Lagoon geothermal spa on your way to Iceland's capital city.
+You could stop at the Blue Lagoon Geothermal Spa on your way to Iceland's capital city.
 This world-renowned spa is known for its healing waters, vivid azure colors, and luxurious treatments.

 It is in the middle of a moss-covered lava field, giving it an otherworldly atmosphere.

-The premium entrance provides extras like more silica mud masks, a bathrobe and towel use, and a glass of sparkling wine if dining at the acclaimed LAVA restaurant.
+The premium entrance provides extras like more silica mud masks, bathrobe and towel use, and a glass of sparkling wine if dining at the acclaimed LAVA restaurant.

 Soon after, you'll reach the capital city of Iceland.
 There is plenty to see and do in Reykjavik if you have extra free time.